 - Student responsibilities

-5. Once accommodations are approved by SDS, you will receive instructions on completing your “Semester Accommodation Request” in the Accommodate online system.
+5. Once accommodations are approved by SDS, you will receive instructions on completing your “Semester Accommodation Request” in our Accommodate online system.
 This request notifies SDS that you would like your official accommodation letter sent to your faculty member(s).
-This is done every semester a student is enrolled and is requesting accommodations.
+This is done every semester a student is enrolled and is requesting accommodations for classes or internship(s).

-6. If a student’s status changes, such as a worsening of a medical condition or a new diagnosis, hospitalization, change from undergraduate to graduate program, etc, we request that you notify an SDS staff member so we can best support you and determine if any change in accommodation may be needed.
+6. If a student’s status changes, such as a worsening of a medical condition or a new diagnosis is added, a hospitalization occurs, there is a change from an undergraduate to graduate program, etc, we request that you notify an SDS staff member promptly so we can best support you and determine if any change in accommodation may be needed.

 Temporary injury or recovery conditions only:

-If you are requesting accommodations due to a temporary condition or medical injury, you can download the Temporary Injury/Condition Request Form for medical verification.
-This form is additional and supplements the online Student Disability Services Registration Form that is required for all SDS registration and accommodation requests.
+If you are requesting accommodations due to a temporary condition or medical injury, such as a hand surgery, concussion, or pregnancy complication, you can download the Temporary Injury/Condition Request Form for medical verification to be completed by your physician.
+This form is supplemental to the online Student Disability Services Registration Form that is required for all SDS registration and accommodation requests and serves as your medical documentation.

 Students are welcome to meet with SDS staff members by appointment for questions or concerns year-round.
 We are here to assist you and provide resources or information to help you achieve your academic goals.

-If you have any questions or need clarification, please do not hesitate to contact Student Disability Services.
+If you have any questions or need clarification, please do not hesitate to contact us in the Student Disability Services main office.
 We look forward to working with you.